MikedaMachine/Python_Security_Tools/Coursework/README.md

-This is some of my previous coursework for my Bachelors Degree.
+This is some of my previous Python coursework for my Bachelors Degree.